How Liz supports her immune system at home

 A bit of balance is important here.
 Some researchers have found that intense exercise can actually decrease our immune response.
 Perhaps now is not the time to start training for a marathon?

 Keeping the body moving little and often is the message for better immunity.
-A variety of moves and activities help to keep all our muscles strong and working well through the entire body, top to toe.
+A variety of moves and at home activities help to keep all our muscles strong and working well through the entire body, top to toe.

 Read more articles like this